 Stat Trek

-Statistics Tutorial: Chi-Square Distribution
+Chi-Square Distribution

 Suppose we conduct the following statistical experiment.
 We select a random sample of size n from a normal population, having a standard deviation equal to σ.
 We find that the standard deviation in our sample is equal to s.
-Given these data, we can compute a statistic, called chi-square, using the following equation:
+Given these data, we can define a statistic, called chi-square, using the following equation:

 Χ2 = [ ( n - 1 ) * s2 ] / σ2